ballerina-platform/module-ballerinax-googleapis.gmail/examples/README.md

 This directory contains a collection of sample code examples for `ballerinax/googleapis.gmail` module.
 These examples demonstrate various use cases of the module.

+1. Process Customer Feedback Mails (process-mails) This example demonstrates how to keep track of customer feedback mails.
+This project checks for unread emails in the INBOX, processes the mails, and adds details such as subject and sender to a CSV file.
+Finally, all processed mails will be marked as read.

 ## Prerequisite

 1. If you don't already have one, create a [Google account](https://accounts.google.com/signup/v2/webcreateaccount?utm_source=ga-ob-search&utm_medium=google-account&flowName=GlifWebSignIn&flowEntry=SignUp).